 Model governance through an analytics platform

 So what is an analytics platform?
 It’s software that allows you to connect all the parts of your analytics ecosystem.
 It works behind the scenes to help data scientists build and manage models.
 It helps the business quickly get value from analytics.
 It helps IT from a governance and compliance perspective by providing information about model versioning, audit trails, model lineage and source data.

 An open, inclusive analytics platform allows all data users to stand behind the best algorithm.
 It doesn’t matter what language you write it in, or where you drive it from – you know it will be accurate.

-Schabenberger compares the model governance capabilities of an analytics platform to web governance, explaining that you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
+You can think of model governance capabilities of an analytics platform as being similar to web governance; that is, you can pull up a webpage from multiple different laptops, tablets or smartphones and still see the same content.
 Web governance standards allow that to happen.

 Analytics model governance works the same way.
 You can pull in data and build models from different systems throughout the organization, and the analytics platform ensures consistency, accuracy and performance.

 Open and enterprise analytics together in one platform

 Let’s get back to the bank from the beginning of this article.
 An analytics platform lets this organization be open enough that James, Susan, Christina and Marvin can all use their preferred tools, and the bank can guarantee consistent enterprise-class results across all the different packages.
 IT now governs analytics implementation and the data to make sure everyone is working against the same data model.
 It also ensures IT is able to govern the use of data to comply with regulatory requirements.

 When so many different users are accessing data in different ways, an analytics platform is the foundation for becoming a data driven organization.
 "An analytics platform positions you to deliver business value from analytics, from concept to innovation and implementation to ROI,” says Gates.